NOS Assistant Administrator Weekly Update

 An NCCOS-funded study is investigating the ecological effects of sea level rise in the Gulf of Mexico.
 The effort is the focal point of the Northern Gulf of Mexico Sentinel Site Cooperative, which is a partnership established to advance sea level rise prediction and assessment capabilities.
 The cooperative seeks to improve coastal data and research products to facilitate planning and adaptation to sea level rise and inundation.
 By leveraging existing activities and assets, the cooperative can enhance and expand sea level rise partnerships, improve scientific understanding of sea level rise and its impacts, and foster science-based decisions supporting coastal inundation planning and adaptation efforts.

-NOAA Climate Stewards Project Inspires Award-winning Student Activists
+NOAA Planet Stewards Project Inspires Award-winning Student Activists

 PRiMO Co-Hosts Pacific Resilience Conference